Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop

 Figure~\ref{fig:quality} displays the composition of samples $\mathcal{S}_t$ generated during a self-consuming training loop.
 Each subplot presents the results for a different data cycle: a) full synthetic, b) balanced, c) incremental, and d) expanding.
 Every bar in a subplot displays the composition of $\mathcal{S}_t$ generated from model $\mathcal{M}_t$ at generation $t$, except for the first bar in each subplot which displays $\mathcal{D}_0$.
 The green portion of a bar indicates the number of syntactically correct expressions that evaluate to \texttt{True} in that sample.
 The yellow part of a bar represents the number of syntactically correct expressions that evaluate to \texttt{False}, and the red part of a bar displays the number of syntactically incorrect expressions that result in an error when being parsed.

 Overall, we see that only very few expressions are syntactically incorrect.
-This indicates that the models are sufficiently trained and can correctly learn the syntactic rules of a logical expression.
+This indicates that the models are sufficiently trained and can correctly learn the syntactic rules of a logic expression.
 We see a drop of around 20\% in the number of semantically correct expressions from the original data $\mathcal{D}_0$ to the first sample $\mathcal{S}_1$ in every data cycle.
 Interestingly, the number of semantically correct expressions increases afterwards over the course of the self-consuming training loop.
 The speed at which this number increases depends on the data cycle.
 We can see the fastest increase for the full synthetic data cycle in which the whole sample consists of \texttt{True} expressions by generation $t=6$.
 The incremental data cycle takes consistently longer but also nearly reaches this point by generation $t=36$.
 While the balanced data cycle has an initially steeper increase in semantically correct expressions, it does not reach the point of a completely semantically correct sample by the end of 50 generations but comes very close to it.
 Lastly, the expanding data cycle shows this trend as well.
-However, the number of generations is not sufficient to arrive at the same point as the other three data cycles.
 Overall, we see that the self-consuming training loop seems to help with generating more semantically correct expressions in our experiments and the rate at which this happens differs by data cycle.